bitsquitez/bitsquitez.github.io/_posts/2022-02-25-negative-ponks.md

 - You must have a tezos wallet, tezos and an account at OBJKTcom.
 You can see guides for it that are widely spread on the internet.

 - If you already have the one in the first point.
-You can visit the Negative Ponks Collection via this link.
+You can visit the Negative Ponks Collection via [THIS LINK](https://objkt.com/collection/KT1PkDf1SLCtuDMshCzENEsNCFWXK7Ai6ujE).
 Take note!
 I only sell this collection through OBJKTcom.
 I didn’t do it anywhere else.

 - Please browse the negative ponks collection.
 If you like one, you can buy it.
 Please note whether the item you want is still available or already belongs to another collector.